ChaoYue0307/The-Stock-Trader/README.md

 > A Vue.js SPA project for simulating stock trader jobs <br>
 > Google Firebase was selected as the backend<br>
-> Can be tries at : http://vuejs-deploy-chaoyue.s3-website-ap-southeast-1.amazonaws.com/
+> Can be tried at http://vuejs-deploy-chaoyue.s3-website-ap-southeast-1.amazonaws.com/

 ## Build Setup